Italy left guessing over election outcome

-Rome (AFP) - Italians are used to living with political uncertainty thanks to the over 60 governments it has piled through since the republic was established after the Second World War.
+Rome (AFP) - Italy is used to living with political uncertainty thanks to the more than 60 governments it has piled through since the republic was established after the Second World War.

 But with a fragmented political landscape and a complicated new electoral law in place that mixes proportional representation with first-past-the-post, the country could wake up on Monday to any one of a variety of scenarios.